 Barcelona is a must on any trip to Spain.
 The cosmopolitan capital of Spain’s Catalonia region, Barcelona is defined by its quirky art and architecture, imaginative food and vibrant street life.
-Explore its architecture by Antoni Gaudí, especially the breathtaking Sagrada Família church.
-Check out the street artists along La Rambla, a tree-lined pedestrian mall, it stretches for 1.2 kilometres, connecting Plaça de Catalunya in the centre with the Christopher Columbus Monument at Port Vell.
+Explore its architecture by Antoni Gaudí, especially the breathtaking Basílica de la Sagrada Família.
+Check out the street artists along La Rambla, a tree lined pedestrian mall, which stretches for 1.2 kilometres, connecting Plaça de Catalunya in the centre with the Christopher Columbus Monument at Port Vell.
 In Barcelona the action never stops.
-It's a common sight to see Families with baby strollers on La Rambla until well after midnight.
-Restaurants don’t even begin to fill up for dinner until 9 or 10 and at 2 am, the city’s bar and club scene is barely in first gear, making Barcelona a must-see stop on any island hopping itinerary.
+It's a common sight to see families with baby strollers on La Rambla until well after midnight.
+Restaurants don’t even begin to fill up for dinner before 21:00-22:00pm and at 02:00am, the city’s bar and club scene is barely in first gear, making Barcelona a must see stop on any island hopping itinerary.

-Check out our great Island Hopping intinerary below or give us a call and we will put together your dream package
+Check out some of our great Island Hopping intinerary below or give us a call and we will put together your dream package